rishadappat/ReachabilityCompose/README.md

 Thats it.

-If you want to show the message in any other place, you can use the below compose.
+If you want to show the message in any other view, you can use the below compose.

 	ReachabilityStatus(modifier = Modifier)

-If you want only the network state, use the below code.
+If you want only the network state, use the below method.

  	val connection by reachabilityState()